bechtleav360/tusdotnet.Storage.S3/README.md

     // MUST be true to work correctly with MinIO server ServiceURL = "https://mys3endpoint.com",
     ForcePathStyle = true,
+    // see changes in AWSSDK.S3 https://github.com/aws/aws-sdk-net/issues/3610
+    // set RequestChecksumCalculation to "WHEN_REQUIRED" if using alternative S3 implementation like minio/ceph etc
+    RequestChecksumCalculation = RequestChecksumCalculation.WHEN_REQUIRED
 };

 var tusStore = new TusS3Store(logger, tusS3StoreConfig, awsCredentials, s3Config);